Jelmer-Ketelaar/Redkiwi/README.md

 var_dump($reversedHead->next->val);  // 2
 var_dump($reversedHead->next->next->val); // 1
 ```

 ***

 ## Task 2: Word Search

 ### Problem Description

-Create a function named searchWord() that accepts a multidimensional array of characters representing a board as its
+Write a function called searchWord() that takes a board in the form of a
+multidimensional array of characters as its first parameter and a string as its second
-first parameter and a string as its second.
-The function should determine and return whether the provided string can be
+parameter and returns whether the given string can be formed using adjacent
-constructed by connecting adjacent characters on the board.
+characters from the board.

 ***Note: Diagonal connections are not considered adjacent.***